seatable/seatable-api-php/docs/Base/Api/LinksApi.md

 Auto Links

 Automatically create link relationships.
 The caller needs to create a link column before calling the API,  supporting both archived and unarchived data.
-It will return a task ID, by quering which you can get the status of the link creation in the backend wihtin 5 minutes.
+It will return a task ID, by querying which you can get the status of the link creation in the backend within 5 minutes.
 The matched data in the link column in the 2 tables must have the similar  data structure (not same column type).
 For example, the text column can match email, auto-number or url type column, and so on.
 Currently, there are a few restrictions: - Formula and link-formula columns are not supported as matching columns - Single-select columns cannot be matched with text columns.

 ### Example